samvv/mage/README.md

 It returns the amount of elements that are actually present in the CST node.

 ## FAQ

+### What is a CST, AST, visitor, and so on?

+A **CST** is a collection of structures and enumerations that completely represent the source code that needs to be parsed/emitted.

+An **AST** is an abstract representation of the CST.
+Mage can automatically derive a good AST from a CST.

+A **visitor** is (usually) a function that traverses the AST/CST in a particular way.
+It is useful for various things, such as code analysis and evaluation.

+A **rewriter** is similar to a visitor in that it traverses that AST/CST but also creates new nodes during this traversal.

+A **lexer** or scanner is at it core a program that splits the input stream into separate _tokens_ that are easy to digest by the parser.

+A **parser** converts a stream of tokens in AST/CST nodes.
+What parts of the input stream are converted to which nodes usually depends on how the parser is invoked.

 ### How do I assign a list of nodes to another node in Python without type errors?